Children of Blood and Bone

 It is a burning passion to tell a story about someone who is different and to force readers to fall in love with what is different from them.

-She further goes on addressing other writers.
+She further goes on to address other writers.

 Writers, if you’ve stuck with me up until this point, here is the advice for you.
 We do not live in a perfect world and that means at some point in your life, you have been hurt by someone else because of your race, gender, religion, sexual orientation, weight, beliefs, values, or etc. because there are always those who will attack those who are different.